akshitagit/open-source-DSA-code/CONTRIBUTING.md

-Fork this repo after adding name and handle and raise a Pull Request A invite mail will be sent to you.
+Fork this repo and after adding your name and handle and raise a Pull Request A invite mail will be sent to you.

-ADD YOUR NAME(Github handle) below-:
+ADD YOUR NAME(GitHub handle) below-:

 - Harikrushn Kanani (harikanani)
 - Akshita Gupta (akshitagupta15june)